PrabhashwaraL/JSP-CRUD-APP/README.md

 # JSP-CRUD-APP

-CRUD web application in JSP and MySQL
+In here I'll build a CRUD user management web application using JSP and MySQL.